mocar27/MIMUW/IV semester/webapp/README.md

 Project that we were required to create is **Online SDCC Compiler**.

+Project was written from scratch.
+It is developed in Python using Django and JavaScript, HTML and CSS.

 There were four parts of the project and in each part new functionalities were added to the code.

 When running, the project allows user to: